 Through online banking, you can access all of your accounts — including checking, savings, investment, credit and mortgage — 24 hours a day, seven days a week.
 It is a fast and popular way to manage your finances and budget your money — but is it secure?

 As identity theft and financial fraud have become more prevalent, online banking includes several features to keep your accounts secure.
 Here are some of the most common features of online banking.

-Online and mobile banking (using your smartphone) process transactions through secure Internet connections provided by your bank or financial institution.
-So you needn’t worry about lost or stolen information.
+Online and mobile banking process transactions through secure internet connections provided by your bank or financial institution.
+So, you needn’t worry about lost or stolen information.
 These secure connections also protect your privacy by eliminating the risks associated with lost or stolen paperwork, whether you are transacting through a home computer or mobile banking app.

 With online banking you can make payments to businesses or individuals right from your checking account.
 You can direct payments to be made on specific days and to specific individuals or businesses according to your preferences.
 Online payments help you avoid the potential theft of physical checks, which are often used for financial fraud.
 It also allows you to edit or cancel payments at any time, preventing costly mistakes.

 Forget the drive to the bank — you can deposit checks directly to your account using a scanner or camera phone and Internet access.
 Another convenient feature is the ability to send money to a person quickly and securely.
 Both of these features can prevent the theft of your deposits or transfers because they are implemented quickly, without physical checks or cash.

 Online banking stores your bank statements and allows you access to them whenever you need them.
 Not only does this reduce paperwork, but it also prevents thieves from stealing your statements from your mailbox and using the information to commit identity fraud.
 Stealing statements is a common method thieves use to access your information.
 Also, going paperless cuts down on clutter and is good for the environment.